Driver thought DB's trip was for wings, not Bills

-When Bills cornerback Shareece Wright called Uber from Chicago's O'Hare airport on Sunday looking for a ride to Buffalo, driver Hadi Abdollahian figured, no problem.
+When Buffalo Bills cornerback Shareece Wright called Uber from Chicago's O'Hare airport on Sunday looking for a ride to Buffalo, driver Hadi Abdollahian figured, no problem.

 Abdollahian thought Wright wanted to go to the local Buffalo Wild Wings.